philsturgeon/phil.tech/source/2018-03-01-api-specification-workflow-matures.html.markdown

 I'm getting pretty close to having a workflow I'm completely happy with for spec-first API design and development.
 As always walking the line between idealism and realism, suggesting one thing to folks to do for now, whilst trying to improve things for our future selves to transition to when the time is right.

 Having folks now writing OpenAPI v3.0 by hand is tough, but at least we're not on a myriad of vendor hacks shoved into some weird OpenAPI v2.0 with some v3.0 shimmed in nonsense...
 Postman Mirroring has got a few folks excited, and of those who are excited they're really being helped out with speccy.

-Finding a kick-ass editor to recommend will be ridiculously important in getting other people on board, and then adoption should stop being such an uphill battle.
+Finding a kick-ass editor to recommend will be ridiculously important in getting other people on board, and if we can get a few of those gold medal APIs to expose their JSON Schema objects for folks to client-side validate... getting folks to pour effort into specs should no longer be such an uphill battle.

 Then we just need to get better at keeping out docs up to date, with either API Gateway implementations or server-side validation with tools like SwaggerShield ensuring the incoming stuff is correct, and contract testing responses in the application.